garygr2002/Rebalance/README.md

 ### Input

 The input to the software is a series of sixteen CSV files that are coded by date as a suffix in their names (format: yyyymmdd).
 Sample files are located in the data directory of this project.
 There you will find a series of subdirectories.
 Some subdirectories contain one or more input files of the same type, differing by date, or one or more output files differing by date.
+The [Basis File](#basis-file), [Gains Files](#gains-files), [Holding File](#holding-file), [Income Files](#income-files), [Portfolio File](#portfolio-file), and the [Ticker File](#ticker-file) all contain currency fields that are assumed to be of the same type, but are nowhere assumed specific.
+For example, the holdings of the any investor may be in U.S. dollars, British pounds, euros or any other currency, but the currency is assumed to be uniform throughout.
+Currency fields are so indicated in the descriptions of fields in the input files.

 These sixteen input files are:

 1. [Account File](#account-file): A description of accounts unique by institution and account number